Why White Room Accessories Are Essential for Home Decor

-When it comes to versatility, white room accessories are the ultimate in home decor accents.
-Here are six reasons why including white in your home decor will make your home look amazing.
+When it comes to versatility, white room accessories are truly the ultimate home decor accent.
+Here are six reasons why incorporating white into your decor will make your home look amazing.

 white room accessories and dining table centerpiece with white candlesticks and white vase filled with greenery in a wicker tray basketPin

-WHITE BRIGHTENS A SPACE AND DRAWS YOUR EYE
+WHITE BRIGHTENS A SPACE AN DRAWS YOUR EYE

-The centerpiece on the dining room table at our beach condo is a perfect example of how strategically using white accents will draw your eye and add a pop of brightness in an otherwise dark space.
+A perfect example of how white can make a difference is the centerpiece on the dining room table at our beach condo.
+It shows just how strategically using white accents can not only draw your eye but also add a pop of brightness in an otherwise dark space.

 white home accents used on a dark wood dining table with faux greenery against a gray board and batten accent wallPin